C. F. Jeff Wu

+Biography

-Born in Taiwan, Wu earned a B.Sc. in Mathematics from National Taiwan University in 1971, and a Ph.D. in Statistics from University of California, Berkeley in 1976.
-He has been a faculty member at the University of Wisconsin, Madison (1977-1988), the University of Waterloo (1988-1993; GM-NSERC chair in quality and productivity), the University of Michigan (1995-2003; chair of Department of Statistics 1995-98; H.C.
-Carver professor of statistics, 1997-2003) and currently the Georgia Institute of Technology.
-He has supervised 50 Ph.D. students and published around 185 peer-reviewed articles and two books.
+Born in Taiwan, Wu earned a B.S. in mathematics from National Taiwan University in 1971, and a Ph.D. in statistics from the University of California, Berkeley, in 1976.
+He has been a faculty member at the University of Wisconsin, Madison (1977–1988), the University of Waterloo (1988–1993; GM-NSERC chair in quality and productivity), the University of Michigan (1995–2003; chair of Department of Statistics 1995–98; H.C.
+Carver professor of statistics, 1997–2003) and the Coca-Cola Chair in Engineering Statistics and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at the Georgia Institute of Technology (2003-2024).
+He has supervised more than 50 Ph.D. students and published around 185 peer-reviewed articles and two books.